kyouryuukunn/renpy-ActionEditor/README.md

  as 3D layers.
 If no layers are registered as 3D layers, this script will register the default `master` layer as a 3D layer.

  To get started, add the layers you need.
-For example, the following to options.rpy to add `background`, `middle`, and `forward` as regular 2D layers:
+For example,  add the following to options.rpy to add `background`, `middle`, and `forward` as regular 2D layers:

          config.layers = ['master', 'background', 'middle', 'forward', 'transient', 'screens', 'overlay']